Ross Cranston: Parliamentary career

 After contesting Richmond in North Yorkshire in 1992, William Hague's seat, coming third, Cranston was elected as the Member of Parliament for Dudley North at the next general election in 1997 with more than half of the votes cast.
 He served as Solicitor General from 1998 to 2001, when he returned to the back benches.
 After speculation amongst colleagues, he announced in 2005 that he would not stand for Parliament again in the 2005 general election.
 He was succeeded by Ian Austin.

-Law career
+Legal career

 Cranston was the Centennial Professor of Law at the LSE from 2005 to 2007, and returned as a professor of law from 2017.

 Appointed as a High Court judge in October 2007, he was assigned to the Queen's Bench Division.
 Marcel Berlins wrote in The Guardian at the time that Cranston's appointment was unusual among judicial appointments in recent years, given that it occurred so soon after the end of his political career.
 Cranston retired with effect from 16 March 2017.
+On 4th September 2023 the Department for Business and Trade appointed Sir Ross Cranston to the position of Independent Reviewer for the Group Litigation Order Compensation Scheme.The Government announced the ex-gratia Group Litigation Order Compensation Scheme on 22nd March 2022 with the objective of ensuring postmasters who were part of the GLO and not eligible to seek compensation from the Post Office had access to fair compensation for their Horizon-related losses.
+The Scheme is run and delivered by the Department for Business and Trade.
+Final appeals are heard by the independent reviewer.
+Sir Alan Bates has said he was given a final “take it or leave it” offer, which amounted to 49.2% of his original claim after appealing and being referred to the scheme’s independent reviewer, Sir Ross Cranston.